 Figure 4 Receiver operating characteristic (ROC) curves plotting linear discriminant analysis scores for change metrics (a) and shape metrics (b) to identify new oil and gas well pads.
 The values at which the rate of increase in detection rate relative to false positive rate decreases most rapidly (indicated by arrows) were selected as threshold values.

 We then needed to discriminate between natural land cover changes that matched well pad spectral characteristics, and true human disturbances.
-We calculated a suite of shape metrics for each land cover change polygon, including convexivity, circularity, elongation, and compactness, that had the potential to delineate more regular, compact shapes formed by human activity from irregular shapes associated with natural land cover change.
-We then manually classified a validation set of 400 polygons, and as with reflectance thresholds, used LDA and ROC curves to identify values discriminating between true and false positives (Figure 4b).
-We then examined the most recent Sentinel-2 imagery at each polygon meeting spectral and shape criteria to confirm the presence of a well pad constructed after September 1st, 2015, and deleting all other polygons.
+We calculated a suite of shape metrics for each land cover change polygon, including convexivity, circularity, elongation, and compactness, that had the potential to distinguish more regular, compact shapes formed by human activity from irregular shapes associated with natural land cover change.
+We then manually classified a validation set of 400 polygons and, as with reflectance thresholds, used LDA and ROC curves to identify values discriminating between true and false positives (Figure 4b).
+We then examined the most recent Sentinel-2 imagery at each polygon that met spectral and shape criteria to confirm the presence of a well pad constructed after September 1, 2015, and deleting all other polygons.
 For each choice of threshold, the true positive detection rate was less than one, and therefore this approach eliminated a small set of true human disturbances.
-Thus, the results reported represent a lower bound for the minimum number of new pads.
+Thus, our results represent a minimum number of new pads.

 Mitigation Area Calculation

-We further restricted the set of oil and well pads to those occurring within areas identified as shrub/scrub, or grassland by the NLCD 2011 classifications.
-This eliminated disturbances occurring within already degraded habitat (i.e. agriculture) from further consideration.
-The RWP requires a buffer distance of 200 m around oil and gas wells, and 667 m around wind turbines to determine disturbed acreage that must be offset by habitat mitigation.
-To estimate lost potential mitigation opportunities, we buffered the new well pad polygons and turbine locations by their respective distances.
-We then eliminated buffered areas within which disturbances were already present (Figure 5a), as these could have potentially already been mitigated, or constitute degraded habitat, and thus be subject to discounted mitigation acreage.
-Estimated potential mitigation acreage was calculated as the total acreage of all remaining buffered areas.
+We further restricted the set of oil and well pads to those occurring within areas identified as shrub/scrub or grassland by the NLCD 2011 classifications.
+This eliminated disturbances occurring within already degraded habitat (e.g., agriculture) from further consideration.
+The RWP uses a buffer of 200 meters around oil and gas wells and 667 meters around wind turbines to determine the disturbed acres that must be offset by habitat mitigation.
+To estimate lost potential mitigation opportunities, we buffered the new well pad polygons and turbine locations by 200 and 667 meters, respectively.
+We then eliminated buffered areas where disturbances were already present (Figure 5a), as the disturbances could have already been mitigated.
+The potential mitigation acreage was the total acreage of all remaining buffered areas.